Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.°C
 ```

 The degree Celsius, an SI unit of temperature, defined such that 0 °C = 273.15 K.

-Dimension: `Unitful.𝚯`.

-See also: `Unitful.K`.

 #### Rankine